-After watching the ‘EMT’ video presentations, it’s just like any other hyped up opportunity selling you “the dream” of making enough money for quitting your life-sucking job and enjoying a luxurious lifestyle, blahdy blah.
+It sells you “the dream” of making enough money for quitting your life-sucking job and enjoying a luxurious lifestyle, blahdy blah.

 What I especially found amusing is when you hit the back button on the website, an exit pop-up appears with Jane Smith…

-How Does it Work?
+How Does EZ Money Team Work?

 Once you get past the first video of a couple of American TV news reporters discussing the “working from home” phenomenon…

 At the end of the cheesy pitch, you enter your name and email ready for the next part…